 The practice carried out regular reviews to ensure that the systems in place were suitable and reflect the needs of patients.
-The practice was located on the ground floor and provided step free access, disabled access toilet facilities and a hearing induction loop system.
+The practice was located on the ground floor and provided step free access.
+The practice was located in an adapted older style residential property.
+The principal dentists told us that they were currently reviewing the latest access audit to see what improvements could be made to accommodate older patients and patients who required additional help and support.